-The Remuneration Committee is a committee of the Board

-of directors chaired by Mr. Pierre-André de Chalendar.
-He is also a member of the Corporate Governance, Ethics, Nominations and CSR Committee.
-The Committee is also composed by Ms. Jane Fields Wicker-Miurin, who is also member of the Financial Statements Committee (whose mandate expired on May the 16th, 2023), and of the Internal control, Risk Management and Compliance Committee, Ms. Marion Guillou who is also member of the Corporate Governance, Ethics, Nominations and CSR Committee, and Mr. Hugues Epaillard, who is an employee representative at the Board of directors and also a member of the Internal Control, Risk Management and Compliance Committee.
+The Remuneration Committee is a committee of the Board of directors chaired by Mr. Pierre André de Chalendar until May 14th, 2024, thereafter by Ms. Marie-Christine Lombard.
+The Committee is also composed of Ms. Lieve Logghe since May 14th, 2024, also member of the Financial Statements Committee, of Mr. Christian Nover since January 1st, 2025, also chairman of the Financial Statements Committee and member of the Internal control, Risk Management and Compliance Committee, of Ms. Marion Guillou, who is also member of the Corporate Governance, Ethics, Nominations and CSR Committee and Mr. Hugues Epaillard, who is an employee representative at the Board of directors and also a member of the Internal Control, Risk Management and Compliance Committee.
 This composition is intended to facilitate the Board's work on the appropriateness of BNP Paribas' remuneration principles with the risk policy.